FSS/PPS 05.07 - Incoming Mail, Outgoing Mail, Campus Distribution and Company Permit Mailings

 Outside businesses are not allowed access to the campus mail system without proper USPS postage.
 Departments may not serve as a conduit for mail for outside organizations or individuals unless the entirety of the material relates to the official business of Texas State.

-Mail Services shall maintain or make provisions to purchase postal materials (stamps, postcards, etc.) which departments may purchase to meet special mailing needs and Staff and Faculty may purchase with a 10% markup.
-Departments may purchase stamps in large quantities for special mailings through Mail Services. http://www.auxiliaryservices.txstate.edu/printmail/mail-guide/forms/contentParagraph/08/document/StampRequest06.1203.pdf
+Mail Services shall maintain or make provisions to purchase postal materials (stamps, postcards, etc.) which departments may purchase to meet special mailing needs and staff and faculty may purchase with a 10 percent markup.
+Departments may purchase stamps in large quantities for special mailings through the Mail Services Stamp/Postcard Authorization form.

-Use of Texas State University Company Permit, nonprofit permit, is regulated by the U.S. Postal Service.
-Failure to follow USPS regulations could result in the revocation of the University’s nonprofit mail permit.
-Only Print & Mail Services is authorized to affix nonprofit bulk mail postage, and it is the responsibility of the Mail Services Supervisor, a Mail Clerk or Print Center Pre-press personnel to certify that the mailings meet the standards required by the regulation.
+Use of the Texas State University Company Permit, nonprofit permit, is regulated by the U.S. Postal Service.
+Failure to follow USPS regulations could result in the revocation of the university’s nonprofit mail permit.
+Only Print and Mail Services is authorized to affix nonprofit bulk mail postage, and it is the responsibility of the Mail Services supervisor, a mail clerk or Print Center pre-press personnel to certify that the mailings meet the standards required by the regulation.

-- The Manager; Print and Mail Services and Mail Clerk will be responsible for auditing campus mailings for compliance with the relevant statutes and policies.
+- The manager of Print and Mail Services and mail clerk will be responsible for auditing campus mailings for compliance with the relevant statutes and policies.
 All mailings will be reviewed for consistency with this policy.
-A Mail Services Interdepartmental Barcode is required for all outgoing mail.
-Mailings will be accepted in the Mail Services office located at 1724 RR12, the JCK first floor mail room, Copy Cats or will be picked up on delivery routes.
+A Mail Services interdepartmental barcode is required for all outgoing mail.
+Mailings will be accepted in the Mail Services office located at 1727 Ranch Road 12, the JCK first floor mail room, Copy Cats or will be picked up on delivery routes.
 Individuals will be notified if there is a problem with their mailing.
-If there is a disagreement between a department and Mail Services regarding a ruling on a mailing, either department may appeal to the Director of Auxiliary Services.
-The Director of Auxiliary Services is the final source of appeal.
+If there is a disagreement between a department and Mail Services regarding a ruling on a mailing, either department may appeal to the director of Auxiliary Services.
+The director of Auxiliary Services is the final source of appeal.